UCLM-ESI/wemos-d1-r32-pio/examples/modbus/rtu_QoSFreeRTOS/README.md

-# Modbus RTU (Master-Multiple Slaves)
+# Modbus RTU (Master-Multiple Slaves QoS FreeRTOS)

-Note: Responsiveness is not good
+Note: QoS is obtained by modifying the priority of the tasks

 ## Master
 ### Input